-In addition to spending time with your family and enjoying the holiday season, Boxing Day in Sydney
+In addition to spending time with your family and enjoying the holiday season, there's Boxing Day sales in Sydney.

 Some say it has origins in the Anglican tradition of collecting money in boxes during Christmas and handing it out the day after.
 Others say it has roots in the tradition where employers and the aristocracy would give their servants and employees gifts on the day after Christmas.
-Either way, in Sydney the day after Christmas signals arguably the most competitive sales in the state.is also a time for getting some of the best bargains of the year.
+Either way, in Sydney the day after Christmas signals arguably the most competitive sales in the state and is also a time for getting some of the best bargains of the year.

 So what kinds of things are discounted on Boxing Day and where can the major sales be found in Sydney?
 Most importantly, what tips can you use to make sure you're getting a bargain and how can you avoid a nasty credit card debt hangover?

 Many retailers are closed during Boxing Day in Australia because it's a public holiday.
 But, the following major locations are open.

 We called them all so you don't have to!

 Hours listed were verified as correct on 17 December 2018.